gradle/gradle/design-docs/incremental-build.md

 - Change in header file does not cause recalculation
 - Test header parsing/extraction

-## Story: Reuse dependency information in incremental native build
+## Story: Reuse dependency information in incremental native compiler

 - Remove #include parsing from incremental compiler
 - Use dependency information from above